Riddhi-Patel16/Web-Development-Bootcamp-By-Angela-Yu--projects/README.md

-# Web-Development-Bootcamp-projects
+# Web Development Bootcamp Projects Repository

-This repository contains projects completed by participants of a web development bootcamp course taught by Dr. Angela Yu on Udemy.
+Welcome to the Web Development Bootcamp Projects repository!
+This repository contains projects completed as part of the web development bootcamp course taugth by Angela Yu on Udemy.

+## About

+This repository houses a collection of projects developed by participants of the web development bootcamp course.
+These projects are designed to showcase the skills and knowledge gained throughout the duration of the course.